 The differences between Medicare and private insurance are a huge factor in deciding what type of plan might work best for you.

 When you enroll in Medicare, there are two main parts that make up your coverage:

-- Part A, or hospital insurance, covers emergency room visits and inpatient care, as well as home healthcare, skilled nursing facility care, and hospice care.
+- Part A, or hospital insurance, covers inpatient care, as well as limited home healthcare, limited skilled nursing facility care, and hospice care.

 The coverage you receive when you sign up for Medicare depends on what type of plan you choose.
-Most people choose one of two options to cover all their healthcare needs: original Medicare with Part D and Medigap or Medicare Advantage.
+Most people choose one of two options to cover all their healthcare needs: original Medicare with Part D and Medigap.